USEPA/PDW_Paper_2020/README.md

   This step takes the locations of known constructed wells (between 1990 and 2010) for the twenty states in our analysis and runs them through a spatial join in order to count the number of wells constructed for time periods of 1990-2000 and 2000-2010 for each block group within those twenty states.

 ## Calculate Estimates (/scripts/05_calculate_Estimates.R)

+  Here, we calculate the estimates using the Net Housing Units (NHU) and the Reported Wells (RW) methods as outlined in both [Weaver et al., 2017](https://www.sciencedirect.com/science/article/pii/S0048969717315280) and Murray et al., 2020.
+The preceeding steps are all necesarry in order to properly run this code.
+You may however just run the NHU methods if you are not interested in using the geolocations of constructed wells.

 ## Refine results to account for spatially induced errors (/scripts/06_refine_results.R)